GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 }
 ```

-**Step 2**: Disable automatic routes in Strongswan
+**Step 2**: Disable automatic routes in strongSwan

-Routes will be handled by BIRD, so it's required to disable automatic route creation in strongswan.
+Routes are handled by BIRD, so you must disable automatic route creation in strongSwan.

 **/etc/strongswan.d/vti.conf**

 ```
 charon {
     # We will handle routes by ourselves